-The Cal Planner is now an exclusively electronic document.
-It remains a primary method for to contact the membership with focused issues promoting the conference.
-The Cal Planner is alsonow supplemented by email blasts to the Chapter membership as well as the Chapter and Conference websites, Facebook, and Twitter.
+The Cal Planner is a primary method for promoting the conference.
+The Cal Planner is also supplemented by email blasts to the Chapter membership as well as the Chapter and Conference websites, Facebook, and Twitter.
 The CHC may also propose other social media platforms.

 By January in the year of the conference, the VP Conferences and CHC Publicity Subcommittee Chair shall coordinate with the Graphic Designer on the timing and content of all conference notices/articles/ads for the Cal Planner.
-The Graphic Designer (Design and Publications Management Contractor) shall prepare ovide a Cal Planner production schedule to the CHC, including deadlines for submittal of items required from the CHC as well as expected publication dates of the Cal Planner.
+The Graphic Designer shall prepare a Cal Planner production schedule, including deadlines for submittal of items required from the CHC as well as expected publication dates of the Cal Planner.